Title of Hillary Clinton's campaign memoir revealed

 Hillary Clinton will soon tell us all "What Happened."

-The title and cover of her campaign memoir were revealed Thursday by publisher Simon & Schuster.
+That's the title of her campaign memoir -- rendered as a statement, not a question, on the cover.
+It was revealed Thursday by publisher Simon & Schuster.

 In the book, to be published September 12, the former secretary of state will describe what it was like to run against Donald Trump as the first woman nominated by a major party for president.